 Passive Funds Actively Affect Prices: Evidence from the Largest ETF Markets

 64 Pages Posted: 24 Jan 2020 Last revised: 12 Nov 2023

 Date Written: November 14, 2019

 This paper studies the size and source of exchange-traded funds’ (ETFs) price impact in the most ETF-dominated asset classes: volatility (VIX) and commodities.
-I show that the introduction of ETFs increased futures prices and decreased realized returns.
 To identify ETF-induced price distortions, I propose a model-independent approach to replicate the value of a VIX futures contract.
 This allows me to isolate a non-fundamental component in VIX futures prices, of 18.5% per year, that is strongly related to the rebalancing of ETFs.
 To understand the source of that component, I decompose trading demand from ETFs into three main parts: leverage rebalancing, calendar rebalancing, and flow rebalancing, and show that trading against ETFs is risky.
 Leverage rebalancing has the largest effects on the ETF-related price component.
 This rebalancing amplifies price changes and introduces unhedgeable risks for ETF counterparties.
 Surprisingly, providing liquidity to leveraged ETFs turns out to be a bet on variance, even in a market with a zero net share of ETFs.
 Trading against leverage rebalancing delivers large abnormal returns and Sharpe ratios above two across markets.

 Keywords: ETF, leverage, commoditization, VIX, futures